 OTHER FREE TV OPTIONS

-- FREE TV is available in the U.S. via wireless digital broadcast Here are some of the free TV stations you can get, which include: NBC, CBS, ABC, FOX, THE CW, ME-TV, THIS TV, GRIT, ANTENNA TV, BOUNCE TV, GET TV, ION TELEVISION, QUBO, COZI TV, MOVIES!, ESCAPE, LAFF, BUZZR (CLASSIC GAMESHOWS), RETRO TV, PBS, CREATE, WORLD, NASA TV, MHZ NETWORKS, NHK WORLD, FRANCE 24, CLASSIC ARTS, DW TV, and free Spanish language TV that includes: UNIVISION, TELEMUNDO, UNIMAS, MUNDO FOX, LATV, AZTECA, V-ME and more!
+- FREE TV is available in the U.S. via wireless digital broadcast Here are some of the free TV stations you can get, which include: NBC, CBS, ABC, FOX, THE CW, ME-TV, THIS TV, GRIT, ANTENNA TV, BOUNCE TV, GET TV, ION TELEVISION, QUBO, COZI TV, MOVIES!, ESCAPE, LAFF, BUZZR (CLASSIC GAMESHOWS), RETRO TV, QUEST, PBS, CREATE, WORLD, NASA TV, MHZ NETWORKS, NHK WORLD, FRANCE 24, CLASSIC ARTS, DW TV, and free Spanish language TV that includes: UNIVISION, TELEMUNDO, UNIMAS, MUNDO FOX, LATV, AZTECA, V-ME and more!
+More channels are added regularly in many areas, so periodically re-scan for new channels from your TV's menu.

 - Check the FCC website for a list of your local broadcast stations.
 The quickest way to find the stations in your area on that website to enter your state and city and then select "TV Short List".
 Many city's have more than 50 channel entries.
 Join the millions of people who are discontinuing their cable TV subscriptions.
 For older TV's, check out this AntennaTV (not affilated with avuvi.com) guide to help you figure out how to hook up your TV that I think is very useful.